The UCAS Personal Statement

 Writing your personal statement

-International students: This is a fantastic opportunity to say why you want to study in the UK.
+If you are an intrnational student, yoou may choose to say why you want to study in the UK.
 If English is not your first language, you can also say why you think you can complete a course which is taught in English.
 Previous experience of being taught / instructed in English should be referred to.
 You should also say why you want to be an international student in the UK, rather than study in your own country.

 And finally, here are some Dos and Don’ts when writing your personal statement: